prvtfly/SvelteCalc/README.md

 ## How to Run

-To run the project, simply open the `dist/index.html` file in your web browser.
-Alternatively, you can use a web server such as [live-server](https://www.npmjs.com/package/live-server) to serve the files locally.
+To run the project, simply use the `npm install && npm run dev` commands in your console.
+Alternatively, you can build it with `npm run build` and then use a web server such as [live-server](https://www.npmjs.com/package/live-server) to serve the files locally.